aimpowered/staging/Pelican/content/blog/speech_rec_for_fluency_disorder.md

 ## ASR on Atypical Speech

-I tried out a few different ASR models to transcribe what I was saying on the audio clip above.
+I tried out a few different Automatic Speech Recognition (ASR) models to transcribe what I was saying on the audio clip above.

 For easier comparison, here is the manual transcription of my speech: